 First the landlord must serve the tenant a written notice to leave the premises.
 The following is a copy of the form: Notice to Leave Premises.
 The notice indicates the problem, such as delinquency in paying rent, or keeping of unauthorized pet, etc. Then, only after a full three (3) days has expired may the landlord file a Forcible Entry & Detainer Complaint with the Court.

 In the Complaint, the plaintiff/landlord is requesting the court to issue a Writ of Restitution [an order requiring the defendant(s)/tenant(s) vacate the premises].
 The plaintiff/landlord may also wish to include a second count to the Complaint seeking a monetary award for unpaid rent, damages, late fees, etc.

-The cost of the filing for an action for an Eviction is $100.00; which includes the cost of the Writ of Restitution.
+The cost of the filing for an action for an Eviction is $125.00.
+The cost of the Writ of Restitution is $15.00.

 All Forcible Entry and Detainer actions are heard by the court on Fridays.
 The court will use its best efforts to schedule hearings on the first cause action (for Writ of Restitution) within 14 days after the Complaint is filed.
 The court generally tries to schedule hearings on the second cause (monetary damages) approximately 30 days after the first hearing.

 Forcible Entry and Detainer complaints are served on the defendant by personal service.